PostHog/posthog.com/contents/careers/full-stack-software-engineer.md

 showTitle: true
 ---

+<h5 class='centered'>PostHog exists to increase the number of successful products in the world.</h5>

 "Let me do it.
 You tell me when you want it and where you want it to land, and I'll do it backwards and tell you when to take off." - [Katherine Johnson](https://www.nasa.gov/content/katherine-johnson-biography)

-**PostHog exists to increase the number of successful products in the world.**

 We provide an open source platform for product analytics.
 The product is new - we launched in February 2020, and have had thousands of deployments organically since we started.